ApopheniaPays/dextassistant/README.md

 intermediate traders in the months to come.
 DEXTools is an amazing service run by a great team, and likely to only get better as it develops; however, I cannot justify volunteering time and development skills for free to support what now looks like an exclusive service aimed at catering to traders who are already succesfully enough to be able to afford to pay quite a lot of money for the tools they need.
-I think it's terrific that DEXTools is offering an awesome toolset to those traders, I just don't see any reason to support that myself.
+I think it's tr terrific that DEXTools is offering an awesome toolset to those traders, I just don't see any reason to support that myself.